Ali-Qazi-1966/Ali-Qazi-1966/README.md

 ### 🧠 About Me

 I'm currently pursuing my **Bachelor’s in Cyber Security** from Pakistan 🇵🇰.
-With a foundation in **Computer Science, IT, and Programming**, I’m passionate about understanding system-level functionality and developing secure, efficient, and scalable software solutions.
+With a strong background in **Computer Science, IT, and Programming**, I’m passionate about **understanding vulnerabilities, system behavior, and the principles of digital defense**.

-I aim to bridge the gap between **software engineering and cybersecurity**, continuously improving my technical and analytical skills.
+I’m continuously developing my technical expertise in both **offensive and defensive cybersecurity**, while strengthening my programming foundation to support secure system design.

 ---